 As you can see, the summer months promise to be eventful time at HKNC with a variety of informational programming for young adults who have both vision and hearing loss.
 The goal is to enrich the lives of the young adults with information and skills that will enable them to live, work and thrive as independently as possible in the community of their choice.

 ANOTHER NEW AND INNOVATIVE PROGRAM OFFERED AT HKNC!

 The HKNC COLLEGE PROGRAM is for young adults who are thinking of going to college or are already enrolled in college.
-This new program will help students collect information about the college experience from learning how to choose a college to the application process.
+This new program will help participants collect information about the college experience from learning how to choose a college to the application process.
 They will learn how to work with the college accessibility office for interpreting and other supports; manage classes and college life; access electronic platforms such as Blackboard and Canvas; protect personal identity on the Internet; access books and other study materials in alternate formats; navigate the college campus; interview and time management skills and more.
-The COLLEGE PROGRAM will be held during school breaks or at times that match a student’s schedule.
+The COLLEGE PROGRAM will be held during school breaks or at times that match a participant’s schedule.
 Admission will be on a first come/first served basis.